kata198/GoodTests/README.md

 The setup and teardown functions run REGARDLESS of whether the method itself was a success (contrary to some other unit testing frameworks).

+All Test classes must begin or end with the word "Test" (example: TestMagic)

+Assertions should use the "assert" keyword in python (example: assert 1 != 2)

+See "test\_Magic.py" for an example.

 	$ python GoodTests.py --help
 	Usage:  GoodTests.py (options) [filesnames or directories]